 - Father-child (Legal Paternity Test)

 - Child and full or half brother or sister (Legal Sibling Test)

 - Grandparent(s) of the child (Legal Grandparent Test)

 Immigration DNA testing in the United States follows the required steps listed below.

 - Receive paperwork from USCIS or other agencies requesting DNA evidence of a relationship between the petitioner and beneficiary.
 Ordering a test prior to having USCIS paperwork can result in delays and possibly paying for another test.

-- Complete the information request form at the bottom of this page to initiate the beginning steps of a DNA test.
+- Call us at 1-855-362-5224 to initiate the beginning steps of a DNA test.
 You will need to provide contact information for each person to be tested.
 USCIS generally gives a deadline of about 90 days for the testing to be completed, so do this as soon as possible.

-- Scan, attach, and upload a copy of the USCIS document, or other paperwork, requesting the testing to the form you have entered the information for step 2 above.
+- We will have you scan, attach, and upload a copy of the USCIS document, or other paperwork, requesting the testing to the email address we will give you at the time of your consultation.
 All information should be provided at the same time to avoid delays.